Alfredo-Carlon/BriefNativeJavaInstrument/examples/simpleObjectCreation_v2.0/README.md

 ```bash
 $make
 ```
 inside the example's root directory (simpleObjectCreation_v2.0).
-Not that libBNI.dylib must be already constructed.
+Note that libBNI.dylib must be already constructed.

 To Run the example: